cp2k/cp2k/benchmarks/QS_stmv/README.md

 # STMV benchmark

-This benchmark test the performance of CP2K to run calculations of the electronic strcture of relatively complex systems containing a million atoms.
+This benchmark test the performance of CP2K to run calculations of the electronic structure of relatively complex systems containing a million atoms.
 The input is based on [earlier work](https://pubs.acs.org/doi/full/10.1021/acs.jctc.6b00398) where the electronic structure of the STMV virus was simulated based on DFT and subsystem DFT.
 Here, instead, the xTB tight-binding method is employed.
 The input is realistic in its input settings and might be useful to set up similar systems.

 ## Properties of the benchmark

 The benchmark exercises in particular the sparse matrix handling and linear scaling algorithms in CP2K.
 It performs 1 step of geometry optimization, so requires SCF, energy and force calculations.
 Some properties are computed as well.
 Given the xTB method, relatively small block sizes dominate in the sparse matrix multiplication.

 ## Typical timings and setup